AlexeySergeyev/space-pymit/README.md

 1.  **convexinv (C)**: Computes the Gaussian image of the asteroid (face areas and normals) from observed light curves.
 2.  **minkowski (Fortran)**: Reconstructs the 3D vertices and polygonal faces from the areas and normals using Minkowski's theorem.

-The module also provides a built-in visualization function using `matplotlib` to render the resulting 3D shape.
+The package also provides plotting helpers, interactive Plotly output, sky projection products, synthetic lightcurves, and a local Streamlit GUI for running the workflow from a browser.

 ## Prerequisites
 To use this module, you must have the following installed: